• Skip to primary navigation

 • Pour the drink into a pitcher or bottle.
 Add 1 cup of ice and stir.
 Do not add too much ice as this will dilute the flavor and sweetness.

-• Place container in the refrigerator for 30 minutes to an hour until it’s nice and cold.
+• Place container in the refrigerator for 30 minutes to an hour until cold.

 • Store any leftover agua fresca in an air-tight bottle or other container for up to 3 days.
 The pulp will settle at the bottom so give the bottle a quick shake before serving.